popgengui/agestrucnb/README.md

         A. Installing without the "pip" installer:

             ii.
-Clone (using the git program) or download the zip archive from our master repository at, https://github.com/popgengui/agestrucne.
+Clone (using the git program) or download the zip archive from our master repository at, https://github.com/popgengui/agestrucnb.

             iii.
 Use the setup.py file.

                  a.
 If under Widows, with an Anaconda3 python distrubution, open an Anaconda Prompt window, otherwise open a terminal.
-                 b. use the "cd" command to move to the "agestrucne" directory containing the unzipped files, in particular looking for the "setup.py" file.
+                 b. use the "cd" command to move to the "agestrucnb" directory containing the unzipped files, in particular looking for the "setup.py" file.
 Type the following command, leading with "sudo"